 The Rotonda di San Lorenzo is another shining example of why Mantua has become a UNESCO World Heritage Site.
 It’s just so unique.

 As the most ancient church in all of Mantua, the rotunda was originally dedicated to the Goddess, Venus.
-Once here, make sure you venture inside – it’s just so beautiful to see.
+Once here, make sure you venture inside – it’s easily one of the best things to do in Manuta.

 If you’re looking for a little tipple, pop into Alla Buca della Gabbia.
 They serve up some great local dishes and have a pretty extensive wine selection to boot.
 It’s a great spot to unwind.